StevenLillis/Ethereum-Lottery/README.md

 The Lottery DApp operates and runs over the Rinekby Test Network.
 You will need to switch to the Rinekby Network to use the Lottery.

+> Within the Metamask extension, you will see 'Not Connected'.
+Please click on 'Not Connected' and follow instruction to manually connect to the Lottery DApp.

 Test Ether is available [here](https://faucet.rinkeby.io/)

 > You will be required to create a social media post that contains your account address.
 Please copy the URL of the social media post, and select the amount of test Ether you require.
 You will be required to wait a certain amount of time (Depending on the option you select) before requesting test Ether from this facuet again.
 DO NOT request Test Ether again during this delay period as you may be barred from requesting for a longer time.